JohnLCaron/rlauxe/README.md

 and the list of Populations.
 OneAudit pools are subtypes of Populations.
 The CardManifest is one of the committments that the Prover must make before the random seed can be generated.

-### General Adaptive Betting strategy.
+### General Adaptive Betting

-SHANGRLA's Adaptive Betting Strategy has been generalized to work for both CLCA and OneAudit and for any assorter.
+SHANGRLA's Adaptive Betting has been generalized to work for both CLCA and OneAudit and for any assorter.
 It uses estimated and/or measured error rates to set optimal betting values.
 This is currently the only betting strategy used by Rlauxe.
 See [GeneralizedAdaptiveBetting](docs/GeneralizedAdaptiveBetting.md) for more info.

+### OneAudit Betting strategy

+OneAudit uses GeneralizedAdaptiveBetting and includes the OneAudit assort values and their known frequencies in computing the optimal betting values.

 ### MaxRisk for Betting

 In order to prevent stalls in BettingMart, the maximum bet is bounded by a "maximum risk" value, which is the maximum percent of your "winnings" you are willing to risk on any one bet.

 ### Additional assorters